liljerri/ftir_data_analytics/README.md

 second derivative data.

-This project was started as a way to improve spectra deconvolution of FTIR data, and only the tools necessary to take FTIR absorbance data have been built by KBI Biopharma.
+This project was started as a way to improve spectra deconvolution of FTIR data, and only the tools necessary to analyze FTIR absorbance data have been built by KBI Biopharma.

 ## Technical Overview